 - Offer opportunities for the non-competitive paddler to train, enjoy, and participate in this sport.

-Regular competitive paddling practice for paddlers doing Hui Wa‘a preseason iron races will begin in early March of 2019.
-Regatta practice for paddlers not doing preseason will start early April.
+Regular competitive paddling practice for paddlers doing Hui Wa‘a preseason iron races began March 4.
+Regatta practice for paddlers not doing preseason began early April.
 Exact dates and practice schedules for various crews will be announced as they are determined.